michiel9797/ButtonCheck/README.md

 The following libraries are required to compile and run this program:
 - [net-tools](https://sourceforge.net/projects/net-tools/#)
 - [libboost-all-dev](https://www.boost.org)
+**NOTE:** You will need to have Boost version 1.88 or greater installed to compile this program

 ## Building
 Before running the program, compile it using c++20.
 For a pre-assembled makefile, see the link above.